-7.4 Economic Early Retirement of Gas Generation Assessment
+7.2 Economic Early Retirement of Gas Generation Assessment

 There is a potential for the economic early retirement of gas generation as a result of the increasing levels of renewable generation interconnecting to the electrical grid.
 In the 2016-2017 planning cycle a special study was performed to develop and assess early retirement scenarios to identify if there are any reliability impacts associated with the early retirement of gas generation on the ISO controlled grid.
-It is expected that some aspects of this work will continue into the 2017-2018 planning cycle.
+In the 2017-2018 transmission planning process the ISO will continue to assess potential transmission and system reliability effects due to the economic early retirement of gas generation.